alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/Step 2: Cell Type Deconvolution/Running_Cell2Loc.md

 You may have already run Cell2Location for the pancreatic cancer project, so this is mostly instructions for adapting that script for use on the supercomputer.
 That way, you won't have to leave it running with your computer on all day.
 Running this on the supercomputer is optional!
 If you prefer, feel free to continue to run it locally (it may actually be slightly faster since it can utilize GPU, and you may already know how to do it).

+These instructions assume familiarity with Expanse/HPC computing, which you have hopefully gained from trying out the [MSI annotation instructions](https://github.com/alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/tree/main/Step%201%3A%20MSI%20Annotation).

 ## Table of Contents

 1: Preparing the files